infor-design/enterprise-wc/src/components/ids-trigger-field/README.md

 ## Use Cases

-- When you want an input with a trigger button icon that opens some kind of selection dialog that works with the field.
+- When you want an input with a trigger button/buttons that opens some kind of selection dialog that works with the field.

 ## Terminology